Cartoon Network (United Kingdom and Ireland): 2010–2020

 In October 2015, Cartoon Network launched their own localised version of the Cartoon Network Anything app, featuring short-form content such as mini-games and video-clips.
 In February 2016, Cartoon Network used graphics from the Check It 4.0 branding package for the first time on a new episode promo for Transformers: Robots in Disguise.
 On 22 July 2016, Cartoon Network fully rebranded using graphics from the Check It 4.0 branding package.
 In April 2016, Cartoon Network signed a deal with Sky for exclusive on-demand boxset rights for a selection of its animated shows.
 In November 2016, Cartoon Network won two PromaxBDA UK awards for their Where's Ice King and Weetabix Weetabuddies television campaigns.
 On 21 July 2017, Cartoon Network fully rebranded using graphics from the Dimensional 1.0 branding package.
-In April 2019, Cartoon Network UK's website (as well as Boomerang UK's website) was hacked, with a Gumball video replaced with an Arabic meme video; this also happened in other countries including the US, Hungary, Romania, Germany, Russia, Poland, the Czech Republic, Denmark, Norway, the Netherlands, Italy, Turkey, Mexico, Brazil, Argentina, and the MENA region.
+In April 2019, Cartoon Network UK's website (as well as Boomerang UK's website) was hacked, with a Gumball video replaced with an Arabic meme video; this also happened with more hacking materials in other countries including Hungary, Romania, Germany, Russia, Poland, the Czech Republic, Denmark, Norway, the Netherlands, Italy, Turkey, Mexico, Brazil, Argentina, and the MENA region.

 On 18 November 2020, WarnerMedia was granted a Czech (RRTV) broadcasting licence for Cartoon Network UK and Ireland, entitled Cartoon Network Eire, with the reason being to ensure continued legal carriage of Cartoon Network UK in the Republic of Ireland and Malta in accordance with the EU Audiovisual Media Services Directive (AVMSD) and single market law following the UK's withdrawal from the European Union.
 Like the UK, the Czech Republic has minimal broadcasting regulations and was chosen for EU licensing purposes as WarnerMedia's HBO had substantial operations located in the country.
 Editorially, the channel is still managed from Cartoon Network's offices at WarnerMedia's EMEA headquarters in London.